Avashist1998/notes/interview-prep/behavioral.md

 **Result**
 The tone of our collaboration improved immediately.
 We ended up delivering the feature on time, and the teammate later thanked me for handling the situation professionally rather than reactively.
 The experience strengthened our working relationship, and I continued collaborating with them on future projects without issues.
+Delivered the feature on time (2-week sprint) with no rework

 ## Give an example of a goal you reached and how you achieved it.